Coinio/cosmic-ext-applet-vitals/README.md

 A minimal applet to display basic system resource usage, i.e. CPU, Memory, Network.

 I started building this to learn some Rust and play around with Pop_OS COSMIC.
 It's definitely a WIP but works pretty well for my needs.
-Maybe it will be useful to some other somebody else fighting with Rust/Iced/libcosmic, etc.
+Hopefully the code will be useful to somebody else fighting with iced/libcosmic, etc.

 ## Features